wlads/reefpoints/source/posts/2013-10-01-design-patterns-composite-pattern.md

 ## Discussion

-The *Composite* pattern is pretty simple.
+Implementing the *Composite* pattern is pretty simple.

 We create a *component* class that ties the numerous simple and complex characteristics together.
-This can be seen as `CoffeeRoutine#time_required`.
+This can be seen as `CoffeeRoutine#time`.

 Next, we create *leaf* classes that share the same characteristics with one another.
 Remember that it's the nature of *leaf* classes to be simple.
-If you happen across a *leaf* class that could be broken up, it could potentially be a *composite* class in disguise.
+If you happen across a *leaf* class that could be broken up, it might potentially be a *composite* class in disguise.
 Break up those actions into individual *leaf* classes and turn the original class into a *composite*.
-All the *leaf* classes had a `#time` method.
+All of our *leaf* classes had a `#time` method.

 The *composite* class handles all the subtasks, essentially using the child classes at its will.
-This can be seen in our two *composite* classes and their methods, `FrenchPress#time_required` and `DripMaker#time_required`.
+This can be found in our two *composite* classes and their methods, `FrenchPress#time_required` and `DripMaker#time_required`.

+Hope this helps the next time you make coffee.